soumojit-dev/Python/README.md

 - prints reverse of a list
 24. list_to_string.py
 - converts list items into a single string with spaces in between the items (manually)
+25. list_to_uppercase.py
+- converts all elements of a list to uppercase using 'LIST COMPREHENSION'

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch